vfilimonov/pydatastream/README.md

 fetchs the closing price, daily volume and market valuation for Apple Inc.

+### Requesting several tickers at once

+`fetch` can be used for requesting data for several tickers at once.
+In this case pandas.Panel (instead of pandas.DataFrame) will be returned.

+	res = DWE.fetch(['@AAPL','U:MMM'], fields=['P','MV','VO','PH'], date_from='2000-05-03')
+	print res['MV'].head()

+For convenience major and minor axes of panel are swapped, so the result is mimicing pandas method for [fetching data from Yahoo!
+Finance](http://pandas.pydata.org/pandas-docs/dev/remote_data.html#yahoo-finance).
+Panel can be sliced to get the data for each ticker:

+	df = res.minor_xs('@AAPL')
+	print df.head()

+As discussed below, it may be convenient to set up property `raise_on_error` to `False` when fetching data of several tickers.
+In this case if one or several tickers are misspecified, error will no be raised, but the missing data will be replaced with NaNs:

+	DWE.raise_on_error = False
+	res = DWE.fetch(['@AAPL','U:MMM','xxxxxx','S&PCOMP'], fields=['P','MV','VO','PH'], date_from='2000-05-03')

+	print res['MV'].head()
+	print res['P'].head()

+Please note, that in the last example the closing price (`P`) for `S&PCOMP` ticker was not retrieved.
+Due to Thomson Reuters Datastream mnenomics, field `P` is not available for indexes and field `PI` should be used instead.

 ### Constituents list for indices

 PyDatastream also has an interface for retrieving list of constituents of indices: